Recommended Adult Books for Parents Who Conceive Children Through Assisted Reproductive Technologies

 • Intended for Parents and Children in Assisted Reproduction Families

-• Available at Amazon.com
+• Available at amazon.com

 Choosing Assisted Reproduction: Social, Emotional, and Ethical Considerations

-Comprehensive overview of IVF, GIFT, ZIFT, ICSI, ovum donation, sperm donation, surrogacy, gestational care, and embryo donation which helps fertility patients think through the psychological, social and ethical implications of these procedures.
+Comprehensive overview of IVF, GIFT, ZIFT, ICSI, ovum donation, sperm donation, surrogacy, gestational care, and embryo donation which helps fertility patients think through the psychological, social, and ethical implications of these procedures.
 Suggestions on how and when to tell children about their origins is included.

 • By: S. Cooper & E. Glazer